-Complete the following procurement materials and send them to the assigned Contracting Officer.
+Procurement recently unveiled a new online system called BEAMS (Bureau Enhanced Acquisition Management System) which consolidates and improves the processing of procurement forms/contracts.
+The following procurement materials need to be submitted through the BEAMS system (which are forwarded to the assigned Contracting Officer.
 The heading for each section below contains a link to a template or example.
 The AO and RMO will be notified as to who the assigned Contracting Officer is once the buy request has been approved by OCFO.